camlspotter/ocaml-zippy-tutorial-in-japanese/pack_trap.md

 ocamlc -pack order glitch
 ===============================

-Summary: be careful about the ordering of modules in `ocamlc -pack`, or you may lose type alias in a very strange way.
+Summary: be careful about the ordering of modules in `ocamlc -pack`, or you may suffer from very strange type errors.

 Related: type error, polymorphic variant, ocaml, pack